Cooma railway station

-The Cooma railway station is a heritage-listed former railway station on the Bombala railway line at Bradley Street, Cooma, Snowy Monaro Regional Council, New South Wales, Australia.
+The Cooma railway station is a heritage-listed railway station on the Bombala railway line at Bradley Street, Cooma, New South Wales, Australia.
 The original design of the station was attributed to John Whitton.
 The station complex was built from 1889 to 1950.
-The Cooma Monaro Railway is based at the station and is opening a heritage railway museum in the restored staion building in December 2022.
+The Cooma Monaro Railway is based at the station and runs a heritage railway museum in the restored station building, with plans to restore heritage passenger train operations.
 The station was added to the New South Wales State Heritage Register on 2 April 1999.

 History

-The Bombala railway line was completed to Cooma in 1889.
-The construction contract for the Michelago to Cooma section was awarded to Walker & Swan on 18 August 1885.
+The third and final section of the Goulburn to Cooma Railway (later the Bombala line) opened to traffic on Thursday 30 May 1889.
+The Railway Commissioners arranged a special low-cost excursion mail train from Sydney, which departed 9pm on the 29th, arriving in Cooma at 11.45am the next day.
+The construction contract for the 40 mile line from Michelago to Cooma was awarded to Walker & Swan on 18 August 1885.

+The opening ceremony for the completion of the line was held at Cooma station on Friday, 31 May 1889.
+A special train, which had departed Redfern at midnight the previous Wednesday, carried a number of dignitaries, including Bruce Smith, Minister for Works, Daniel O'Connor, Postmaster-General and about twenty members of parliament to Cooma for a major celebration.

-Cooma station was opened on 31 May 1889 and by then a substantial complex had been built to provide a large town and developing district the benefits which rail could bring to the area.
+A substantial complex had been built to provide a large town and developing district the benefits which rail could bring to the area.
 The complex then comprised a five-room station building with separate toilet block and lamp room, located at each, a platform, a station master's residence, locomotive shed with turntable, coal stage, ash pits, water columns and water tank, a goods yard with shed, platform, office and gantry crane, a wool loading bank and stockyards, a water supply, a rest house and an interlocking machine.

 Improvements were made every few years to the railway yard.
 In 1912 a signal box was erected on the Cooma platform, replacing the original interlocking system, and the line was extended to Nimmitabel.

 Cooma station was busy during the war years as the local departure point for troops.
 A number of modifications and improvements were carried out in the early 20th century.
 A major fire destroyed the locomotive shed in 1923 and it was rebuilt in 1925.
 A refreshment room opened in the station building in 1922 and six years later a larger refreshment room was created incorporating the southern storage area.
 In 1940 a new rest house or barracks was constructed to house 12 men and the original rest house demolished in 1944.
 The station was busy again during World War II when army recruits from all over the district gathered to travel to the army base at Goulburn.